View Eleanor Casey's Obituary on mainlinemedianews.com and share memories

 |

 Eleanor Geyelin Sims Casey (1924-2019) died peacefully at Dunwoody Village in Newtown Square, PA on March 10th.
 Her burial will be private at St. David’s Church on May 11th.
 A memorial service will be held in Stonington, CT on June 29th at her beloved Calvary Church to celebrate her long, and until her last few years, her active and merry life.
 Her decades were filled with careful and loving counsel, and good humor towards her three children, Anne, Patterson and David Sims, their spouses and offspring, her siblings and their families, and an amazing number of good cousins, friends and other cohorts.
-Ellie Casey loved playing tennis, gardening, going to church, working at many jobs, volunteering for her community, and as Burgess in Stonington couples as Justice of the Peace.
+Ellie Casey loved playing tennis, gardening, going to church, working at many jobs, volunteering for her community, and as a Burgess and as a Justice of the Peace in Stonington, marrying couples.
 STUARD FUNERAL HOME – NEWTOWN SQUARE A FAMILY TRADITION FOR SIX GENERATIONS

 Published in Main Line Media News on Apr.
 21, 2019